Weight Watchers Review for 2019

-One of the most popular diet programs in America, Weight Watchers boasts millions of satisfied members because it’s one of the most flexible diet plans in existence.
+One of the most popular diet programs in America, Weight Watchers boasts millions of current and former users because it’s one of the most flexible diet plans around.

-The Weight Watchers program emphasizes calorie intake and portion mindfulness, relying on the famous PointsPlus System in which all foods are assigned point values, allowing participants to mix and match foods as they please as long as they stay under their daily point allotment.
+The Weight Watchers program emphasizes calorie intake and portion mindfulness, relying on a system in which all foods are assigned point values.
+Users may mix and match foods as they please so long as they stay under their daily point allotment.

 Does Weight Watchers work?